 3. Purchasing requirements:

 Many large organizations have a dedicated purchase team that communicates with the inventory team for replenishing the inventory.
 However, in small businesses, the inventory manager takes on this additional role of making the required purchases for keeping the stock stacked.
-The responsibility of having constant tabs on the inventory is also included in the job profile of the inventory manager.
-He/she should be capable of procuring a quality product at negotiable prices with the delivery timeline.
+The responsibility of having constant tabs on the inventory is also include in the job profile of the inventory manager and He/she should be capable of procuring a quality product at negotiable prices with the delivery timeline.
 The inventory manager’s function also includes the addressing of issues like overstocking, the deficit in stocks, warehouse employees concerns so on and so forth.

 4. Inventory tracking: